-How can organizations structure their analytics?
+How should organizations structure their analytics?

 Your organization consists of one core team of analysts and data scientists.
 The work they conduct is the driving force for how analytics will be run throughout the rest of the organization.
 Each position is unique in the responsibilities they carry out for reaching the overall goals of the team.
 Together, they tackle a variety of projects across all departments as needed.